truenas/middleware/docs/userguide/freenas_intro.rst

 * A "Restart" button is now available when you click the entry for an installed jail.

+* The "Mtree" field and "Read-only" checkbox have been added to :menuselection:`Jails --> Templates --> Add Jail Templates`.

+* The "Mtree" field has been added to the "Edit" options for existing jail templates.

 * The **-C**, **-D** and **-j** options have been added to :ref:`freenas-debug`.

 * A :ref:`Support Icon` has been added to the top menubar, providing a convenient method for reporting a bug or requesting a new feature.